teja94411/Docker-Full-Stack-Project/README.md

+## Request to Fork or Use Code

+**Name**: [Your Project Name]

+This project is publicly available for viewing, but **forking or copying the code without explicit permission is prohibited**.
+If you would like to use or fork this code, **please contact me first**.

+### Request Process
+To request permission to use or fork this code:
+1. **Submit a request**: Reach out to me via [your contact method].
+2. **Approval**: I will review your request and grant permission if necessary.

+Please note that all rights are reserved, and usage without consent may result in legal action.

 # About

  Dockerized full project utilizes containerization to package an application with all dependencies, ensuring consistency across environments.
 It employs a multi-stage build